Oblong/Socket.io-Ruby/README.md

 # Notes

- * Note done yet; don't expect it to work.
+ * Not done yet; don't expect it to work.
 It's really close though.
-(2011-08-11)
+(2011-08-18)
  * Wrote in Ruby 1.8.7-p334 on Ubuntu 10.04.
 That's the testing ground too; your mileage may vary.